RaulSanchezVazquez/serverless_xgboost/README.md

     dump_format='json')
 ```

 In the previous step, we had saved the entire ensemble of trees, however, by fetching scores manually we will only need the top best n-trees chose by the early-stopping feature.
-As the entire ensemble can be found in the json dump, we'll remove the unnecesary trees by loading the model ensemble and re-writing the file.
+As the entire ensemble can be found in the json dump, we'll remove the unnecesary trees.
+This is done by loading the model ensemble, subset the desired numbers of trees, and overwriting the file where the model was saved:

 ```python